wscnd/nx-nextjs-express/README.md

 App can be seen at [Vercel](https://nx-nextjs-express.vercel.app/?q=cat).

+It can be deployed locally with Docker by running `npm run docker:build` & `npm run docker:start`.

 ## Commands to remember

 Run `yarn create nx-workspace --package-manager=yarn` for yarn or `npx create nx-workspace` for npm to start a new project.